-The story of America’s exploration goes back for centuries, beginning with the Vikings’ settlement of Greenland in about 980 AD and and Newfoundland in about 1000 A.D.
-The Viking voyages however, were unknown to the Old World Europeans until the late 1400s.
-In the meantime, a number of expeditions were launched from European nations in search of a Northwest Passage to East Asia in order to establish a shorter trade route to China than the Silk Road.
+The story of America’s exploration goes back centuries, beginning with the Vikings’ settlement of Greenland in about 980 AD and Newfoundland in about 1000 A.D.
+The Viking voyages, however, were unknown to the Old World Europeans until the late 1400s.
+In the meantime, European nations launched several expeditions in search of a Northwest Passage to East Asia to establish a shorter trade route to China than the Silk Road.

 On August 3, 1492, Christopher Columbus set sail from Spain and discovered the Bahamas, Cuba, and Hispaniola.
 News of his find spread quickly throughout Europe and opened the New World.

 Italian navigator and explorer Giovanni Caboto (known in English as John Cabot) is credited with the discovery of continental North America on June 24, 1497, under the commission of Henry VII of England.
 Though the exact location of his discovery remains disputed, the Canadian and United Kingdom governments’ official position is that he landed on the island of Newfoundland.

 In 1499 João Fernandes Lavrador was licensed by the King of Manuel I of Portugal.
 Together with Pêro de Barcelos, they reached Greenland and sighted Labrador for the first time, which was granted and named after him.
 Nearly at the same time, between 1499 and 1502, the brothers Gaspar and Miguel Corte Real explored and named the coasts of Greenland, Labrador, and also Newfoundland.